tilburgsciencehub/website/content/tutorials/more-tutorials/contribute-to-tilburg-science-hub/tutorial-shell.md

 - If your tutorial is only one page long, remove the indexexclude: "true" line, create a folder named like your "type" below, and save your page as "index.md" inside that folder.
 - If you want to be credited, fill in the author and authorlink fields below.
 If you want to remain anonymous, delete those.
 - Provide at least one short link for each of your tutorial pages.
 Combine an action verb and a noun like this: /verb/noun (ex. /install/python).
-- Make the most important keyword in your page once bold
+- Write the most important keyword of your page once bold in the text
 - Remove these instructions before submitting.
 Your article should start with the three dashes --- and the following parameters.
 ---
-tutorialtitle: "Your Tutorials Title (50-70 characters)" \
+tutorialtitle: "Your Tutorial Title (50-70 characters)" \
 type: "your-tutorial-title (spaces replaced with - and no capitals)" \
 title: "Your tutorial title (50-70 characters)" \
 description: "A brief description of this tutorial page (130–160 characters)." \